dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-01-19-how-to-build-a-nostr-gm-bot.md

 vim ~/.bashrc
 ```

-... and set the go path by adding the following at the end of the file:
+...and set the go path by adding the following at the end of the file:

 ```bash
 # Set go path to user's home directly